Precedence effect: History

 Joseph Henry published "On The Limit of Perceptibility of a Direct and Reflected Sound" in 1851.

 The "law of the first wavefront" was described and named in 1948 by Lothar Cremer.

 The "precedence effect" was described and named in 1949 by Wallach et al. They showed that when two identical sounds are presented in close succession they will be heard as a single fused sound.
 In their experiments, fusion occurred when the lag between the two sounds was in the range 1 to 5 ms for clicks, and up to 40 ms for more complex sounds such as speech or piano music.
 When the lag was longer, the second sound was heard as an echo.

 Additionally, Wallach et al. demonstrated that when successive sounds coming from sources at different locations were heard as fused, the apparent location of the perceived sound was dominated by the location of the sound that reached the ears first (i.e. the first-arriving wavefront).
 The second-arriving sound had only a very small (albeit measurable) effect on the perceived location of the fused sound.
-They designated this phenomenon as the precedence effect, and noted that it explains why sound localization is possible in the typical situation where sounds reverberate from walls, furniture and the like, thus providing multiple, successive stimuli.
+They designated this phenomenon as the precedence effect, and noted that it explains why sound localization is possible in the typical situation where sounds reverberate from walls, furniture and the like.
+(Namely that sound travels directly from the source to the listener in a straight line, reaching the listener slightly before any reverberations of that sound from furniture and walls.
+Although those reverberations may be louder in total than the direct sound, the direct sound indicates the source's direction more reliably.)
 They also noted that the precedence effect is an important factor in the perception of stereophonic sound.